MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/fails-saving-site-as-template.md

 ---
 title: Unable to save a site as a template
-description: A site contains apps that don't work in templates when saving it as a template in SharePoint Online or SharePoint Server 2013.
+description: A site contains apps that don't work in templates when saving it as a template in SharePoint Online, SharePoint Server 2013 or 2016, or SharePoint Online SharePoint Server 2019.
-author: simonxjx
+author: v-miegge
 manager: dcscontentpm
 localization_priority: Normal
 search.appverid: